satishsangwan/PowerBI_Business-Insights-360/README.md

 ## **Introduction**
 In this project, I analyzed comprehensive datasets from the FMCG domain, covering multiple functional areas such as finance, sales, marketing, supply chain, and executive operations.
 The project includes individual dashboards for each function, along with a home page for easy navigation.

 The project showcases end-to-end data analysis using Power BI, starting from importing data from SQL databases and CSV files, cleaning and transforming it in Power Query, performing data modeling, and finally creating insightful visualizations.
+Explore the interactive Power BI dashboard live by clicking [here](https://app.powerbi.com/view?r=eyJrIjoiOWE5M2UwYzItOWM3MC00NDQxLWEzMDUtZjgxYTkwMzgyMzJlIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9) to gain insights from the data visualizations.

 ## **Project Overview**
 This project follows a systematic approach: